**WHAT TO DO IF YOUR ENGINE WON'T START. Engine Won’t Start? Start Here.

 3. Spray a short burst of starter fluid into the carburetor intake.
 Less is better!

 4. Spin the starter; if the motor "hits" and tries to start.
-You have a good spark.
+You have some spark.
 You need to address the fuel/carburetor condition.

 Remove all your spark plugs.
 (It takes the stress off your starter)

 Are they wet or smell like gasoline?
-If so you are getting fuel into the cylinders.
+If yes, you're getting fuel into the engine.

 Clean a spot on the exhaust manifold using a wire brush to make a shiny metal surface.